Alumnae on Global Education

-Lynn Pasquerella, president of Mount Holyoke College since July 2010, is a teacher, scholar, and prominent ethicist.
+Lynn Pasquerella has been president of the Association of American Colleges and Universities since July 2016 and was president of Mount Holyoke College from July 2010 – June2016.
+She is a teacher, scholar, and prominent ethicist.
 She launched her academic career at the University of Rhode Island where she advanced to be professor of philosophy and vice provost for research and dean of the graduate school; she was then selected as provost and chief academic officer at the University of Hartford.
 Pasquerella has been recognized for her service to the boards of the Africa Center for Engineering Social Solutions and Paul Newman's Discovery Center, and is committed to women’s education, educational access, and liberal learning as an agent of transformation for individuals and communities.Pasquerella is a graduate of Quinebaug Valley Community College, Mount Holyoke College, and Brown University.

 Erin Ennis ’92

 “A vital part of living and working in the global community is to see the world through others' eyes.
 That does not mean you have to always agree with what you see through that perspective.
 But being aware that other cultures, societies, governments -- and even companies -- have valid views based on the realities of their own circumstances can form the basis for conversations across different points of views.
 Conversations may not change the world, but they can broaden the understanding of those who participate in them.”